woojoo666/arcana-notes/notes11.md

 This is because ultimately, there has to be a single actor that determines the property mapping of the result Can't have two independent actors, or it may lead to conflicts (they both try to put values on the same key, without being aware of eachother)
 Why not have some protocol to resolve conflicts?
-Eg using overdefined?
+Eg using `overdefined`?
 Because such a protocol is basically an actor itself.
 It needs to be aware of all private properties on each side, in order to resolve the conflicts
 So it all ultimately has to be decided by a single actor